veronika-simic/freeCodeCampChallenges/readme.md

 * JavaScript 1.7

 ## Setup
 Clicking the marker changes the color of stroke and user can draw on the board.
 Board is made by using HTML canvas element.
-Only one marker can be opened
+Only one marker can be opened.
+Live version of project can be seen [here](#https://veronika-simic.github.io/freeCodeCampChallenges-markers/)

 ## Status
 Finished